Great Homes and Neighborhoods for All

 - A 12-member Steering Committee guides the effort; it first met in November 2023 and identified guiding principles, solution areas, and messaging approaches.

-- The Steering Committee and a large group of advisors met in February 2024 to share personal priorities, discuss solutions, and provide additional advice on scope and process (see photos below).
-Small working groups met throughout Summer 2024 to craft solutions.
+- The Steering Committee and a large group of advisors met in February 2024 to provide advice on the scope and process (see photos below).
+Small working groups met throughout the Summer to share perspectives and craft solutions.
+A larger group convened on November 1 (see details below).

 - New Jersey Future is the organizing partner.
 SPIA in NJ at Princeton University School of Public and International Affairs supports the initiative and is the hosting partner.
 Both organizations are represented on the Steering Committee.